 Yes.
 Anyone can mute any other participant on the call.

-Jitsi states they model their in-call moderation responsibilities on in-person meetings: “You wouldn’t expect one person to have exclusive ‘kick’ and ‘mute’ privileges in an in-person meeting and yet, those meetings usually go fine.”
+Jitsi states that it models its in-call moderation responsibilities on in-person meetings: “You wouldn’t expect one person to have exclusive ‘kick’ and ‘mute’ privileges in an in-person meeting and yet, those meetings usually go fine.”